-BOB: The profession of recruiting doesn’t always enjoy the best reputation, and yet Chase & Associates seems to be at the polar opposite of that stereotype.
+CONSULTANT: The profession of recruiting doesn’t always enjoy the best reputation, and yet Chase & Associates seems to be at the polar opposite of that stereotype.
 Your firm seems deeply committed to this idea of high integrity recruiting?

 MICHAEL: Absolutely, and that goes back to my statement about the transaction is not what’s important, it’s the relationship.

 If we place a high-level person but didn’t do the due diligence, it wasn’t a great fit, that’s not going to get Chase repeat business.

 It’s very much about finding the right fit to create a win-win with everybody involved in the process.